Chester FC fans are weighing up whether to support a takeover by entrepreneur Stuart Murphy tonight and end their supporter ownership.

 In November 2019 he unveiled ambitious plans for a state-of-the-art multi-million pound sports village on land around the club’s home in order to help the Blues reach League One.

-Any change of ownership or control would require an Extraordinary General Meeting, currently unlikely but a possibility in the coming weeks and months as the government eases social distancing measures and the UK's lockdown.
+Any change of ownership or control would require an Extraordinary General Meeting, currently unlikely but a possibility in the coming weeks and months as the government eases social distancing measures and the UK’s coronavirus lockdown.

-The statement read: “The Board of City Fans United wishes to advise the members that it has received an approach from Stuart Murphy (Exacta Plc) to take over the running and control of Chester Club.
+The statement read: “The Board of City Fans United wishes to advise the members that it has received an approach from Stuart Murphy (Exacta Plc) to take over the running and control of Chester Football Club.

 “This marks a sudden and radical change to the previously negotiated relationship between Stuart Murphy (Exacta Plc) and the club.
 If agreed, the approach would mark the end of supporter ownership at Chester FC.